apexskier/magic-mirror/README.md

 Styles are written in [SCSS](http://sass-lang.com/).
 A super basic reset file is provided.
 Gulp will automatically compile, prefix, and minify.

+A csscomb config is provided.
+Run `csscomb src/styles` to reformat your scss nicely.

 ## Scripts

 Scripts can be written using ES6.
 They will be compiled, combined, and uglified